 Items

-Items returned by these endpoints can be directly rendered using the available information:
+Items returned by these endpoints can be directly rendered using the available information.
+If more product data is required, this should be retrieved in your platform.

 <items>